deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 Running Deepchecks with Pre-computed Predictions
 ------------------------------------------------

-We will run the Deepchecks model evaluation suite using pre-computed predictions from a random forest classification model.
+We will run the deepchecks model evaluation suite using pre-computed predictions from a random forest classification model.
 In addition, we will calculate and pass |permutation importance| which provides a better estimate of the effect of different features on the model's performance. see :doc:`Feature Importance </api/generated/deepchecks.user-guide.tabular.feature_importance>` for more details.